-As a preventive, spraying with diluted isopropyl rubbing alcohol from about 6″ away.
-Make sure to spray the base of the leaves and stem well and give the plant air circulation to allow alcohol to evaporate.
+As a preventive, spray with diluted isopropyl rubbing alcohol from about 6″ away, make sure to spray the base of the leaves and stem well and give the plant air circulation to allow alcohol to evaporate.
 Retreat 24 hours later.

 Fuzzy white patches covering the leaf or stem